Today marks our one-year anniversary of full-time RVing.

 Josh and I are both introverts.
 But even for us, our first six months on the road were quiet and sometimes lonely.

 We met a lovely RVing couple from Ottowa in Del Rio, Texas.
 We had dinner with friends in Albuquerque, New Mexico, and were visited a few days later by my in-laws.
-Jessi of Outbound Adventurer joined me in Flagstaff, Arizona.
+My friend, Jessi, joined me in Flagstaff, Arizona.

 Aaaaaand that’s the extent of our social interaction from February through May of 2015.